Quantifying the stability of the anion ordering in SrVO$_2$H: Computational model and methods

-These two quantities were chosen by the following reason.
-First, we can represent the hydrogen configuration in Sr$_8$V$_8$O$_{16}$H$_8$ by a vector ${\bm x}=\{ x_1, x_2, \dots, x_{24} \}$ where $x_i$ denotes whether the $i$-th oxygen site in Sr$_8$V$_8$O$_{24}$ (i.e., a $2\times 2\times 2$ supercell of SrVO$_3$) is replaced with hydrogen ($x_i=1$) or not ($x_i=0$).
-One can also uniquely specify a hydrogen configuration by a set of the values of all the $k$-th monomial $x_{i_1} x_{i_2} \dots x_{i_k}$ up to 8th order, where $k$-th monomial corresponds to the $k$-body correlation among hydrogen (e.g., $x_5 x_7 x_9=1$ means that hydrogens occupy the 5th, 7th, and 9th anion sites).
-Thus, we expect the relation, $E ({\bm x})= E_0 + \sum_i c_i x_i + \sum_{i<j} c_{ij} x_i x_j + \dots$, where $E({\bm x})$ is the total energy with the hydrogen configuration ${\bm x}$ and $E_0, c_i, c_{ij},\dots$ are unknown parameters (coefficients).
+where $E({\bm x})$ is the total energy with the hydrogen configuration ${\bm x}$ and $E_0, c_i, c_{ij},\dots$ are unknown parameters (coefficients).
+This is the way used in the popular cluster-expansion method~\cite{cluster}, where atomic species in multicomponent systems such as alloy are denoted by a discrete variable and the energy of the system is represented with polynomials of those variables.
 There is no need to consider terms including $x_i^n$ ($n\geq 2$) since $x_i^n=x_i$.
 Because a small supercell was used in this study under the periodic boundary condition, we should concentrate on short-range correlations represented with a low-degree monomial.
 There is no first order monomial that can be used to characterize anion configurations.
 This is because the equivalency among all the oxygen sites in cubic SrVO$_3$ requires that not $x_i$ but $\sum_{i=1}^{24} x_i$ should be used to represent the total energy of this system (to say, all the coefficients $c_i$ in $E({\bm x})$ should be the same by symmetry), but $\sum_{i=1}^{24} x_i$ is constant (8) in our simulation.
 By a similar discussion for the second order monomials, the number of equivalent hydrogen pairs $\sum_{\langle i j \rangle} x_i x_j$ can be used to represent the energy of this sytem, where the $i$-th and $j$-th hydrogens having specific relative positions that are equivalent by the crystal symmetry, are summed over.
 Then, only the two quantities, $n_{trans}$ and $n_{neighbor}$, are allowed if one considers monomials representing a pair occupation of hydrogens with their distance less than or equal to $a$, a lattice constant of cubic primitive cell.
-Note that the inter-hydrogen length for the initial cubic structure is used in explanation just for simplicity We also note that the number of hydrogen pairs with their distance being $a/\sqrt{2}$ as shown with a dotted circle in Fig.~\ref{fig:1}(c), is nothing but the number of {\it cis} configurations, and thus is uniquely determined by $n_{trans}$ because we restrict the anion configurations to those where all the vanadiums have two adjacent hydrogens.
+Note that the inter-hydrogen length for the initial cubic structure is used in explanation just for simplicity.
+We also note that the number of hydrogen pairs with their distance being $a/\sqrt{2}$ as shown with a dotted circle in Fig.~\ref{fig:1}(c), is nothing but the number of {\it cis} configurations, and thus is uniquely determined by $n_{trans}$ because we restrict the anion configurations to those where all the vanadiums have two adjacent hydrogens.
 For simplicity, we omit the higher-order monomials in the following analysis.
 It is an interesting future task to perform more elaborated statistical analysis such as the multiple regression analysis using many factors omitted in this study, while it might require a larger supercell without the restriction introduced in our simulation.
 In the latter analysis, we shall see that, even by our simplification, the total energies well correlate with the two quantities focused in this study with a clear physical interpretation.